-While imagining your story they will feel the emotion of the situation and also the relief of having coverage that could help avoid a difficult situation.
+While imagining your story they will feel the emotion of the situation and also the relief of having the coverage that could help them avoid a difficult situation.

 When you use a story to illustrate something you can still go back to listing facts, figures, and the practical description of a product.
 Those facts will only enhance their understanding of the product now that they heard it framed in a story.

 4 Limit your offer to a few good options

 You can’t help but be amazed at the options we have all around us.
 Regardless what you’re looking to purchase, it can be mind boggling trying to choose from all the different options.

 We’ve all been there.
 Standing in a store staring at wall of similar products trying to figure out the differences, comparing price, assigning value, etc. Often time, we can’t make a decision so we walk away.

 Remember that when you are presenting options to your clients.
 Ask the right questions to narrow down what their needs are and find the few best options that are best for their situation.

 Give them a small number of choices that are truly a good fit and help them understand the benefits of each in simple language.
 Make sure they understand the options completely before asking them to move forward.

 Don't get them bogged down in details.
 Do the work up front and let them have an easier time making a choice.
 You will have a greater success, and happier clients if you do.

 5 Highlight the value to justify the price